sharc-lab/FPGA_ECE8893/Lab2/README.md

 <h4>Some constraints to follow:</h4>

-&nbsp;&nbsp;&nbsp;&nbsp;* For Part B & Part C, buffer dimensions should not be changed except for minor increments in input buffer height and width for handling the border features.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;* For Part B & Part C, buffer dimensions should not be changed except for minor increments in input buffer height and width for handling the border pixels.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;* Tile or Tile block dimensions should not be changed.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;* Input or output feature map dimensions should not be changed.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;* Clock period should be fixed at 10ns.<br>